Raspberry Pi Pico W and Pico 2 W

 Initialize the network

-We call the function in charge of initializing the wireless chip, then call the WiFi connect function, which is a blocking function and returns when we have a valid IP address or the process has failed
+We call the function in charge of initializing the wireless chip, then call the WiFi connect function, which is a blocking function and returns when we have a valid IP address.
+We could also use another one that also returns if the process has taken too long

 Run Mongoose